Healthy Homes Assessment Pauatahanui

 Draught Stopping Pauatahanui

-If you can feel external air flowing in or a clear draught from a hole or gap that is, it’s probably a gap or hole that needs sealing in any way.
-Cracks or gaps with large gaps must be stopped permanently.
-Cracks that are greater than 3mm and let air into or out of the home require to be sealed.
-In the case of an open fireplace is not in use, it can cause draughts and should be shut from.
-Landlords and property managers are accountable for making sure that such draughts are squelched as much as possible.
+If you can feel external air flowing in or a clear draught from a hole or gap or crack, then it’s probably a gap or an opening that needs sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+Any gaps greater than 3mm that allow air to enter or exit within the house need seals.
+For example, if an open fireplace isn’t used it can create draughts.
+This should be blocked off.
+Landlords and property managers are accountable for ensuring that such draughts are squelched in the maximum extent imaginable.

-You don’t need to cover up gaps or holes in the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building when the house is heated and cools to allow them to be closed and opened instead of than sticking.
-We will inspect all doors and windows in our Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes in the construction.
+For example, tiny gaps around doors and windows could be required to allow movement of the structure as the house is heated and cools in order to let them be closed and opened instead of instead of being stuck.
+We will inspect every window and door as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections